 Many viruses sneak up into ordinary executable files like .EXE and .COM in order to up their chances of being run by a user.
-Any program that file type that Windows can call for execution is susceptible, including batch and script files like .BAT, .JS. .VB, and even screensaver files with the .SCR extension.
+Programs including batch files and script files like .BAT, .JS. .VB, and .SCR extension is susceptible.

 3a.
 Macro viruses

-These types of viruses are the ones that run inside specific applications that allow macro programs in order to extend the capabilities of a given software.
-Viruses that targeted Microsoft Office were widespread a few years back, though the threat of macro viruses has also declined in recent times as unsigned macros are automatically disabled in Office and are not allowed to run.
+These kinds of viruses are the ones that run inside specific application files that allow macro programs in order to extend the capabilities of a given software.

 Some infamous examples of viruses over the years are the Concept virus, the Chernobyl virus (also known as CIH), the Anna Kournikova virus, Brain and RavMonE.exe.

-The second of the two types of infectious malware.
+The second of the two kinds of infectious malware.
 A worm is a standalone software that replicates without targeting and infecting specific files that are already present on a computer.
-Think of worms as small programs that replicate themselves in a computer and destroy the files and data on it.
-They usually target the operating system files, and work until the drive they are in becomes empty.
+They usually target the operating system files and work until the drive they are in becomes empty.